Toloka/docs/en/api/concepts/create-prj.md

 {% note alert "Restriction" %}

 You can send a maximum of 20 requests of this kind per minute and a maximum of 100 requests per day.
+Refer to the [Rate limiting](rate-limiting.md) section for the complete list of the request limitations in Toloka API.

 {% endnote %}